aziyya/NetworkScanner/README.md

+*This project is done for CST338 Network and Communication Security Group Project*

 # **🛜 Network Scanner Web 🛜**
 This web application allows you to scan and display nearby Wi-Fi networks along with their signal strength, security type, and other details.
 It is designed to be used on Windows systems, utilizing the netsh command to scan for available networks.